 The word Rudraksha is made up of two words: Rudra (which means Shiva) and Aksha (which means eyes).
 It is associated with Lord Shiva.
 These were used for numerous purposes, like therapy, astrology, and spirituality.
 It is believed that Lord Shiva himself wears Rudraksha.

-Different mukh or faces
+Different mukhas or faces

 Rudraksha mala comes in a number of shapes, sizes, weights, and mukhs.
 The mukha is the main factor that determines the value and significance of beads.
 It comes in a range of 1 to 21.
 All different Mukhi Rudrakshas are used for different benefits.

 Different mukhi rudrakshas reflect different energies and help balance chakras.
 For instance, a 13 Mukhi is known to activate the decision-making chakra and bring clarity to the wearer.
 Similarly, a 7 Mukhi is worn by people to obtain the blessings of Mahalakshmi, the goddess of wealth.
-A Panchmukhi (5 mukhi) is famous for bringing calmness and peace to the wearer.
+A Panchmukhi (5 Mukhi) is famous for bringing calmness and peace to the wearer.

 Sphatik mala is also one of the most common in Hinduism.
 It is popularly known for its auspiciousness.
 Sphatik is also used by Muslims and Christians for religious purposes.
-It is very essential element in mantra chanting, pooja, meditation, and other spiritual activities.
+It is an essential element in mantra chanting, pooja, meditation, and other spiritual activities.
 It is made up of rhinestones (quartz and sphatik stone).

 It’s a combination of silicon and oxygen.
 Quartz stones, commonly known as sphatik crystals, are normally clear.

 For best performance, your mala must be natural and should include one hundred and eight beads of identical size and shape.
 You will not receive any benefits from broken beads.
 Remove any damaged beads from your mala as soon as possible.

 Benefits or effects